 New York City Leadership Academy

-- received $1,602,400 over five years to provide coaching and training to principals, assistant principals, and aspirational leaders the urban ring of schools in Grand Rapids, with the goal of improving educational outcomes for urban students.
+- received $1,602,400 over five years to provide coaching and training to principals, assistant principals, and aspirational leaders in the urban ring of schools in Grand Rapids, with the goal of improving educational outcomes for urban students.

 Kids’ Food Basket

 - received $100,000 in support of its “Feeding Our Future Campaign,” which will build a new facility for the nonprofit, increasing its capacity for daily sack supper production from 6,100 meals each day to 15,000.
 Currently, there are 28,700 children in Kent County who are food insecure, so expansion takes great strides to meet that need.

 Council of Michigan Foundations